zargony/smarthome-metering/README.md

 Feel free to get in touch and discuss ideas, improvements or your experiences with it.

+## License

+Hardware licensed under the [CERN Open Hardware License (Strongly Reciprocal)][OHL].
+Software licensed under the [European Union Public License (EUPL)][EUPL].
+Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in the work by you, shall be licensed as above, without any additional terms or conditions.

 ## History

 An early prototype was built using a NodeMCU V2 dev kit (ESP8266) on perfboard and used to dangle loosely next to the meter cabinet for way too long.